poros/poros.github.io/_drafts/2020-10-18-mum-automation.markdown

 _"379."
 Luke's cunning smile widened as he watched Rey's reaction.
 "Is that a prime number?"_

 _"It's gotta be a prime number."
-Leila could not resist mocking Luke a little._
+Leia could not resist mocking Luke a little._

 _"It's a big number."
 Luke knew how to take a joke, but not this time.
 "And among them there are plenty of legacy code bases.
 Rey is great,_

 _ and the automation she built will work for most repositories, but some of them will have to be migrated manually.
 From what she says, we could end up with thirty or more situations pretty much like the billing workflow one.
 This is definitely going to bleed into the next two quarters."
 Luke was going at full steam.
 "I know that rolling back would be pretty rough now after all this work we put in, but it's still an option.
 Are we sure that we really want to do this migration?"_

 _"Yes, this is still very important for the company and I believe that we should move forward."
-Leila didn't like the fact that her voice sounded a little annoyed.
+Leia didn't like the fact that her voice sounded a little annoyed.
 "I appreciate you being considerate, but how many more times are you gonna ask me that?"_

 _"That was the last one.
 What about you ask me next time?"
 Luke's distinctive grin was back on his face._

 _"I will if you take up the whole team for yet another year."
-Somehow Leila liked him more that way.
+Somehow Leia liked him more that way.
 "You have five minutes at the next All Hands."_

 _"With Betelgeuse, you can choose between guaranteed event delivery and low-latency logging, but in our tests even the latter has a delivery rate 100 times better than Antares.
 It's been powering five production use cases for months, and we measure the uptime in the five nines."
 Luke had rehearsed the sales pitch many times, but speaking to the entire company still made him a bit nervous.
 "We are going to migrate more than 90% of the use cases automatically in the coming weeks, so most of you won't even have to do anything!
 With your help, we plan to be entirely off Antares by the last quarter of the year."_